 Teenager Laura Barns has committed suicide after a video of her passed out drunk was uploaded to the internet and she was taunted and socially humiliated.
 Six of her friends now meet online for a Skype group video chat.
 However, a mysterious and unidentified seventh person known as Billie keeps joining the chat and cannot be gotten rid of.
 They then begin to receive taunting messages from Laura’s Facebook account.
 Billie’s presence becomes increasingly threatening, telling them if they log off or leave the conversation then they will be killed.
 As each of them remains there, they begin to be killed in grotesque and horrible ways as Billie determines to expose their secrets and their complicity in Laura’s humiliation and death.

-Russian director Timur Bekmambetov made a big splash in the West with Night Watch (2004) and has gone onto make a number of other works, including the English-language Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the upcoming Ben Hur (2016).
+Russian director Timur Bekmambetov made a big splash in the West with Night Watch (2004) and has gone onto make a number of other works, including the English-language Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and Ben Hur (2016).
 Bekmambetov has been even more prolific as a producer with his name attached to genre efforts like the animated 9 (2009), the NASA Moon landing/alien possession Found Footage film Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), a production of The Snow Queen (2012) and the cyborg action film Hardcore Henry (2015), as well as Unfriended/Cybernatural, most of which have been made for English-language audiences.
 The director here is Levan Gabriadze who had previously directed segments for the Bekmambetov-produced Russian-language anthologies Yolki 2 (2011) and Yolki 3 (2013).

 The film originally screened under the title Cybernatural in its film festival premieres before this was changed to Unfriended for widespread theatrical release.
 It is one of the most unique films that one has seen in some time.
 The entire film takes place where the camera is focused on a computer screen for the duration.
 The drama mostly plays out in a Skype video conversation, although there are multiple windows opening up into other programs such as Gmail, Chatroulette, Spotify, YouTube, Instagram, even rather subversively the bit torrent downloader UTorrent.
 There is also Facebook, although clearly for copyright reasons this is mocked up to look the same but comes without the identifying blue ‘F’ logo.